yoyicue/omegat-tencent-plugin/README.md

 Usage
 =====

-Before run, Log in to [Tencent Cloud API Key Console](https://console.cloud.tencent.com/cam/capi), create a SecretId & SecretKey or use an existing SecretId & SecretKey.
+Before run, Log in to [Tencent Cloud API Key Console](https://console.cloud.tencent.com/cam/capi), create a secretId & scretKey or use an existing secretId & scretKey.

-1. Download the JAR from [releases](https://github.com/yoyicue/omegat-tencent-plugin/releases) and place it into one of the OmegaT plugins folders.
+1. Download the ZIP from [releases](https://github.com/yoyicue/omegat-tencent-plugin/releases) and place it into one of the **OmegaT plugins folders**.
 OmegaT plugin should be placed in `C:\Program Files\OmegaT\plugins`(Windows),`~/Library/Preferences/OmegaT/plugins/`(Mac OS X) or `$HOME/.omegat/plugins`(Linux/UNIX),  depending on your operating systems.

-2. In OmegaT, configure your SecretId & SecretKey in Machine Translation Preferences.
+2. In OmegaT, **configure your secretId & scretKey** in Machine Translation Preferences.

 3. In OmegaT, enable **Options > Machine Translate > Tencent Translate**.
 Translations will appear in the Machine Translation pane.